FlorianPfisterer/2D-LSTM-Seq2Seq/README.md

 Twitter [@FlorianPfi](https://twitter.com/@FlorianPfi).

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE.md) file for details.
+This project is licensed under the MIT License - see [LICENSE.md](./LICENSE.md) for details.

 ## Acknowledgments
 I would like to thank: